dsoltez/dsoltez/README.md

 ### 4. Analyzed all 4 Key Questions

-- Q1: Highest decision rate
+- Q1: Which quarterbacks had the highest decision rate (percentage of effective decisions per dropback)?

-- Q2: Highest Decision Efficiency Index (DEI)
+- Q2: Which quarterbacks make consistently high-impact decisions (DEI)?

-- Q3: Who improved or declined over four seasons
+- Q3: Which quarterbacks show improvement or decline in decision efficiency over the four seasons?

-- Q4: Relationship between decision tempo and effectiveness
+- Q4: Is there a relationship between decision effectiveness and decision tempo (time to throw)?

 ### 5. Created polished visualizations